Both surgical and nonsurgical treatments can help with stress and urge incontinence.

 Back to a fuller life

-As women’s health and urogynecology experts, the Urogynecology and Pelvic Reconstructive Surgery team at Vanderbilt offers personalized care for females experiencing bladder-related symptoms and conditions.
-These experts are here to help find answers and treatment so you can live a fuller life.
-Call 615-343-5700.
+As women’s health and urogynecology experts, the Urogynecology and Pelvic Reconstructive Surgery team at Vanderbilt offers personalized care for bladder-related symptoms and conditions.
+These experts are here to offer treatment that lets you live a a fuller life.
+Call 615-343-5700 for an appointment.